hmrc/eu-subsidy-compliance/subsidyrequest.md

 * nonHMRCSubsidyTotalEUR
 * nonHMRCSubsidyTotalGBP

-Can this cause currency conversion issues on request?
-(ERRORCODE=202)
+Can this cause currency conversion issues on request (ERRORCODE=202)?

+The non hmrc subsidies are what we create and have no currency info on creation.
+So is it generating the values on the fly?